HumanCellAtlas/data-bundle-examples/README.md

 ### Drop-seq
 1. UMI offset, UMI size,cell barcode size, cell barcode offset should not change for the assay Drop-seq (or the 10X version assay).
 It is possible to minimize the metadata here given they are all realistically one unit of information.
 It depends on the purpose of the json file just FYI [from Tim].
-     -True.
-I could drop these, but as assay methods proliferate I thought it might be nice to have these spelled out.
+     * True.
+I could drop these, but as assay methods proliferate I thought it might be nice to have these spelled out. [from Jim].
 2. Need to add 10X channel information on top of sequencer lane information for this [from Tim].
-     -I'm not quite sure what you mean by this. [from Jim]
+     * I'm not quite sure what you mean by this. [from Jim]
 3. Need to add lane information to this like you have in 10X [from Tim].
-     -Ok.
+     * Ok.
 Still a TODO on the drop-seq ones. [from Jim]

 ### 10X
 1. This is documented as an example of v2 chemistry, do we want v1 and V(D)J?
 If so are you going to grab the data or do we want to simulate from this data set [from Tim]?
-    --I can grab a 10x v1, which I think would be good to have.
+    * I can grab a 10x v1, which I think would be good to have.
 The V(D)J is sort of specialized.
 I'd like to skip it for now. [from Jim]

 2. If you are going to have a type for fastq file to differentiate the file with the transcript then this generalizes to Drop-Seq and you should do that too, you could also do this to Smartseq2 (both transcript) if you want to keep the pattern standard [from Tim].
-    - I've got it set up for both drop-seq and 10x_v2 to use type=index and type=reads  [from Jim]
+    8 I've got it set up for both drop-seq and 10x_v2 to use type=index and type=reads  [from Jim]
 3. Need to include the barcodes used for the 10X run (there are different library barcodes one can use) [from Tim].
-    - Hmm.
+    * Hmm.
 There is and I.fastq.gz file (or is it I3.fastq.gz) file that has the observed sample library barcodes.
       I wonder if that's what you mean.
 Otherwise I'm not sure where to find it.
 I could parse it out of their matrix I suppose, but maybe it's somewhere pre-alignment. [from Jim]